ReproNim/module-dataprocessing/_episodes/01-overview.md

 teaching: 10
 exercises: 0
 questions:
-- "What do we need to know to conduct reproducible analysis?"
+- "What do we need to know to set up a reproducible analysis workflow?"
 objectives:
 - Understand the conceptual pieces that make up reproducible research.
 - Learn where to go for information
 keypoints:
-- Reproducible research requires understanding all pieces of the data flow
+- Reproducible research requires understanding all pieces of the (data) workflow
 - You should be familiar with the necessary elements and tools for reproducible analysis.

 ---